Huachao/vscode-restclient/README.md

 Authorization: {{$aadToken new contoso.com}}
 ```

-_**NOTE:** REST Client uses an in-memory token cache that clears when Code is restarted.
-You can clear the token cache manually by using `F1 > Rest Client: Clear Azure AD token cache`._
+_**NOTE:** REST Client uses an in-memory token cache that clears when Visual Studio Code is restarted.
+You can clear the token cache manually by using `F1 > Rest Client: Clear Azure AD Token Cache`._

 _**NOTE:** `new` can be used with any other options, as long as it's specified first.
 Order is important for all options._